stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 ### Register an Application

-To authenticate a user account in your <a href="#Application" title="Application">application</a>, you must first register the application with Stormpath.
+To authenticate a user account in your [application](#applications), you must first register the application with Stormpath.

 To register an application, you must: